Repaying Federal Loans

 Federal Direct PLUS Loans

-Unlike Federal Direct Stafford Loans, there is no automatic six-month grace period for Federal Direct PLUS Loans.
-However, if you're a graduate or professional student PLUS borrower (or if you're a parent PLUS borrower who is also a student), you can defer repayment while you're enrolled in school at least half time and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.
+Unlike Federal Direct Loans, there is no automatic six-month grace period for Federal Direct PLUS Loans.
+However, if you're a graduate or parent Direct PLUS Loan borrower, you can defer repayment while you're enrolled in school at least half time and for an additional 6 months after you graduate or drop below half-time enrollment.

 A borrower’s repayment period begins the day after their loans’ grace periods end.
 First payments will be due within 60 days of the beginning of the repayment period.
-Borrowers have many repayment options to choose from.
-Keep in mind that during the course of repayment you may need to change repayment plans depending on your financial circumstances.
-You must contact your loan provider to discuss, apply and/or change to alternative repayment options.
+Borrowers have many repayment options to choose from, which can be found on the Department of Education’s website https://studentaid.gov/manage-loans/repayment/plans.
+If your financial circumstances change at any time during the course of repayment, you may contact your loan servicer to discuss, apply and/or change to alternative repayment options.

-- Payment in Full (Direct Loans & FFEL) - You may repay a portion or your entire loan at any time without penalty.
+- Payment in Full - You may repay a portion or your entire loan at any time without penalty.

-- Standard Repayment Plan (Direct Loans & FFEL) - Fixed monthly payment to repay the loan in full within 10 years (not including periods of deferment or forbearance).
+- Standard Repayment Plan - Fixed monthly payment to repay the loan in full within 10 years (not including periods of deferment or forbearance).
 Monthly payments start at a minimum of $50 and remain level.
 Your actual payments may be higher, depending on the amount you borrow.

-- Income-Based Repayment (Direct Loans & FFEL) - This repayment option is only available for borrowers who demonstrate a financial hardship.
-If you qualify for this option, your maximum monthly payments will be 15% of your discretionary income.
-If you have not repaid your loan in full after making the equivalent of 25 years of qualifying monthly payments and 25 years have passed, any outstanding balance on your loan may be canceled.
+- Income-Based Repayment (IBR) - This repayment option is only available for borrowers who demonstrate a financial hardship.
+If you qualify for this option, your maximum monthly payments will be 10% or 15% of your discretionary income depending on when you received your first loans, but never more than you would have paid under the 10-year Standard Repayment Plan.
+Payments are recalculated each year and are based on updated income and family size.
+If you have not repaid your loan in full after making the equivalent of 20 or 25 years of qualifying monthly payments (depending on when you received your first loans), any outstanding balance may be forgiven.

-- Income-Contingent Repayment (Direct Loans only) - The monthly payment amount will be based on your annual income (and your spouses', if you are married), family size and the total amount owed on your Direct Loans.
+- Income-Contingent Repayment (ICR) - The monthly payment amount will be based on your annual income (and your spouses', if you are married), family size and the total amount owed on your Direct Loans.
 As your income changes, payments may change.
-If you do not repay your loan after 25 years under this plan, the unpaid portion will be forgiven.
+If you do not repay your loan in full after 25 years under this plan, the unpaid portion will be forgiven.
 You may have to pay income tax on any amount forgiven.

 Deferment, Forbearance, and Loan Discharge/Forgiveness